Description of nucleon elastic scattering off $^6$Li with the four-body continuum-discretized coupled-channels method: Formalism

-Here, $I$ and $m_I$ are the total spin of $^6$Li and its third component, respectively, $\xi$ represents the internal coordinates, and $n$ is the energy index. $\Phi_{nIm_{I}}$ satisfies
+Here, $I$ is the total spin of $^6$Li, $\xi$ represents the internal coordinates, and $n$ is the energy index. $\Phi_{nIm_{I}}$ satisfies

-where $h$ is the Hamiltonian of $^6$Li and $\epsilon_{nI}$ is the eigenenergy.
-We use the Gaussian expansion method (GEM)~\cite{Hiy03} to obtain the eigenstates.
-We use Gaussian basis that sufficiently covers the space needed for describing the reaction process.
+where $h$ is the Hamiltonian of $^6$Li, $\epsilon_{nI}$ is the eigenenergy, and $m_I$ is the third component of $I$.
+In Eq.~\eqref{3psijm}, $\chi_{nIL}^{\left(J\right)}$ is the expansion {\lq\lq}coefficient'' with $R$ ($L$) being the distance (orbital angular momentum) between $N$ and $^6$Li.
+We use the Gaussian expansion method (GEM)~\cite{Hiy03} to solve the eigenvalue problem of Eq.~\eqref{3bep}.
+We employ Gaussian basis that sufficiently covers the space needed for describing the reaction process.
 In other words, the eigenstates above the particle threshold can be regarded as discretized continuum states of $^6$Li.